Rimurutempestx/Amazon-DynamoDB-pricing-/README.md

 DAX T3 instances run in unlimited mode, which means that you will be charged if your average CPU utilization over a rolling 24-hour period exceeds the baseline of the instance.
 CPU credits are charged at $0.096 per vCPU-hour.
 The CPU credit pricing is the same for all T3 instance sizes across all AWS Regions.

+## DynamoDB Streams

+DynamoDB charges for reading data from DynamoDB Streams in read request units.
+Each GetRecords API call is billed as a streams read request unit and returns up to 1 MB of data from DynamoDB Streams.
+Streams read request units are unique from read requests on your DynamoDB table.
+You are not charged for GetRecords API calls invoked by AWS Lambda as part of DynamoDB triggers.
+You also are not charged for GetRecords API calls invoked by DynamoDB global tables.

+Every month, the first 2,500,000 DynamoDB Streams read request units are free
+$0.02 per 100,000 DynamoDB Streams read request units thereafter